 I am afraid lowering interest rates will not be enough.
 It is not a coronavirus threat anymore, it is a supply threat.

 China the world’s factory struggles to get back to work.
-Imagine, if every factory and office produces 10% less than it did last year.
+Imagine, if every factory and office produced 10% less than it did last year.
 This is very difficult to fix, even if you put more money into people’s pockets, it will not make up for closed stores and factories that aren’t operating.

 Nouriel Roubini’s Prediction